 Data recovery toolkit to the rescue

-Some strains of ransomware are known to delete the original files after the encryption routine has been completed.
+Some strains of ransomware delete the original files after the encryption routine has been completed.
 As hostile as this activity appears, it can play into your hands.
 There are applications designed to revive the information that was obliterated because of malfunctioning hardware or due to accidental removal.
 The tool called Data Recovery Pro by ParetoLogic features this type of capability therefore it can be applied in ransom attack scenarios to at least get the most important files back.
 So download and install the program, run a scan and let it do its job.

-.Wallet ransomware manual removal and file recovery
+.wallet ransomware manual removal and file recovery

 Some ransomware strains terminate themselves after completing the encryption job on a computer, but some don’t.
-Furthermore, the Dharma virus may prevent victims from using popular antimalware tools in order to stay on board for as long as possible.
+Furthermore, the Locky virus may prevent victims from using popular antimalware tools in order to stay on board for as long as possible.
 Under the circumstances, it may be necessary to utilize the Safe Mode with Networking or System Restore functionality.

 - Restart the machine.
 When the system begins loading back up, keep pressing the F8 key with short intervals.
 The Windows Advanced Options Menu (Advanced Boot Options) screen will appear.